-So, you are trying to find out how to treat a first-degree burn.
+So, you are trying to find out how to treat a 1st-degree burn.
 We’ve all been there and done that and no matter how unpleasant it may feel it isn’t nearly as bad as you might think.

 Though that doesn’t make them hurt any less I know!

-Which is why I have created this list of burn remedies and how you should take care of a burn in order to help it heal faster.
+This is why I have created this list of burn remedies and how you should take care of a burn in order to help it heal faster.

 Even a first-degree burn can do plenty of damage, so you want to make sure that you take good care of it.

 Make sure you read this article to the end to also find out more about what is a first-degree burn.
 So that you can better differentiate between the three types of burns.

 Disclaimer: I am not a health care practitioner or a doctor.
 The information in this post is for informational purposes and does not constitute legal health care advice in any way.
 I am not liable for any damages resulting from using the information included in this article.
 It is always best to consult a health care professional for advice on your own personal health needs.

 There are three different types of burns with the first-degree burn being the least of them all.
 Simply because a first-degree burn only includes the very top layer of skin.

 They can still be very painful and unpleasant, but they are very rarely serious or cause complications.